LeeAaron702/Daedalus/readme.md

 <a target="_blank" href="https://icons8.com/icon/2010/thor-hammer">Thor Hammer</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>

-primsa is used to track subscriptions?
+primsa is used to track subscriptions and usage count (locally?).
+It is the ORM

+npx prisma db push to update prisma db then npx prisma generate for typescript stuff

+npx prisma studio

 Projects\SaaS AI Platform\ai-saas> npx prisma generate

-planetscale for MySQL platform
+planetscale for MySQL platform is what i think is hosting the sql database

 zustand ?